9 Strategies and Practical Tips for Mastering Life with MS

 Loss of fine motor coordination

-Other equipment or tricks that I've seen my patients use to simplify their day include a rollator walker with a seat (suitable for sitting or carrying items), grab bars for the shower or bath, raised toilet seats, shower chairs, shoe helpers (makes putting on shoes easier), and lift chairs among many, many others.
+Other tools that simplify daily life include rollator walkers with seats (great for sitting or carrying things), grab bars for the shower or bath, raised toilet seats, shower chairs, shoe helpers, and lift chairs.
+These items are just a few examples, and the options are endless.

 Comprehensive and customized care to help you manage MS symptoms.
 Learn more about the Ochsner Multiple Sclerosis Center.